jogleasonjr/particle-dht22/README.md

 ### HTTP

 The three exposed variables are `humidity`, `tempC`, and `tempF`.
-This can be read from your device using:
+These can be read from your device using:

 `curl https://api.particle.io/v1/devices/{device_name_or_id}/tempF?access_token={your_access_token}`